-If you have one of the above listed chronic conditions, you may be eligible to enroll in our Chronic Special Needs Plan (C-SNP).
-Click here to learn more.
+If you have one of the above-listed chronic conditions, you may be eligible to enroll in one of our Chronic Special Needs Plans (C-SNP).
+To learn more about these plans, click here.

 Ultimate Health Plans maintains a program to help members who have Chronic Kidney Disease (CKD) Stage IV & V manage their illness.
 Case Managers may assist members by coordinating blood work, helping find a nephrologist (kidney doctor) and coordinating a dietician to educate the member on this progressive disease.
 The stage of kidney failure is determined by a blood test (eGFR).

 Members with an eGFR between 15 and 30 are considered to have a Stage IV CKD.
 In this case, kidneys are moderately or severely damaged and are not working as they should.